Tokenized Fund Lifecycle Management: From Subscription to Redemption

 Tokenized fund vehicles do not just lower the cost of issuance.
 They restructure the entire operational lifecycle into a single, queryable, audit-ready system.
 Subscriptions become whitelist transactions.
 NAV updates become signed oracle events.
 Distributions become smart-contract payouts.
 LP reporting becomes a permissioned data feed instead of a quarterly PDF.
 The result is the same fiduciary work done with around 70% less manual ops time, and an audit trail that holds up under regulator review.

 For multi-family offices, wealth managers, and SPV operators running regulated vehicles in Europe, the operational question is rarely "should we tokenize?" anymore.
 It is "how do we run the full fund operating model on this infrastructure?"
 Tokenized fund lifecycle management is the practical answer.
-It covers every step that happens after the offering closes: investor subscriptions, NAV calculation, distributions, LP reporting, and redemptions, all unified on a regulated digital securities stack.
+It covers every step that happens after the offering closes: investor subscriptions, the cap table, NAV calculation, distributions, LP reporting, and redemptions, all unified on a regulated digital securities stack.
+For operators evaluating modern cap table management software or an alternative investment fund administrator stack, this is the operating model that ties those tools together.

 This guide walks through each phase of that lifecycle as it actually runs in production today under the EU regulatory perimeter (eWpG, MiFID II, AIFMD where applicable), and then shows how the layers fit together on ONINO.

-1. Subscriptions: From PDF Subscription Agreement to Whitelisted Wallet
+1. Subscriptions and the Cap Table: From PDF to Whitelisted Wallet

 A traditional fund subscription is a PDF, a wet signature, a wire confirmation, an entry in a transfer agent's register, and three to five emails confirming each step.
 Tokenized fund subscription replaces that workflow with one continuous flow: